wetterfrosch/shelly-trv.sh/README.md

 ## usage

-Modify parameters in script, write script e.g. to /config/scripts/shelly-trv.sh and have a line like this (updating every 10minutes) in the /etc/crontab file of your EdgeRouter to call the schedule_profile of per-user-relevant Shelly TRVs based on the availability of ethernet devices of this user.
+Modify parameters in script, write the script e.g. to `/config/scripts/shelly-trv.sh` and have a line like this in the `/etc/crontab` file of your EdgeRouter (updating every 10minutes) to call the schedule_profile of per-user-relevant Shelly TRVs based on the availability of ethernet devices of this user.

 `*/10 *   * * *   root    /bin/sh /config/scripts/shelly-trv.sh`